breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 + `git diff` shows the difference between HEAD and the current project state.
 With the --cached option, it compares added files against HEAD; otherwise it compares files not yet added.*
 + `git mv` and `git rm` mark files to be moved (renamed) and removed, respectively, much like `git add`.

-My personal workflow usually looks like this:  I first do some programming, and, afterward, I end up updating some files, then I run the following commands:
+My personal workflow usually looks like this:  I first do some programming, and, afterwards, I end up updating some files, then I run the following commands:

 ```bash
 git status //to see what files I changed.